du-hr/Saboteur/README.md

 # Saboteur
-The Saboteur game implemented with AI.
+The Saboteur game implemented with AI. </br>
+This is a final course project of COMP 424 at McGill University.